Learner-script/Learnerscript/README.md

 	5. After choosing the file click on continue till the Upgrade of the new version is successful.

 # Supported Moodle versions:
-	Moodle 4.2
+	Moodle 4.3

 # Code repository name:
 	moodle-block_learnerscript

 # Cross-DB compatibility:
-	Compatible with MYSQL and MariaDB
+	Compatible with MYSQL, PostgreSQL and MariaDB

 # Bug tracker URL:
 	https://learnerscript.com/support/